wstreyer/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
 Final Project for the Coursera Getting and Cleaning Data Course

 The original instructions are reproduced in the Instructions section below.
 The project was completed using a single script called "run_analysis.R", which is described in the Code Explanations section.
-A codebook, which lists all of the variables selected to be included in final dataset, can be found in the file called "CodeBook.md".
+A codebook, which lists all of the variables selected to be included in the final dataset, can be found in the file called "CodeBook.md".

 ## Instructions